Hemp-Derived CBD Market Has The Potential to Grow to $22 Billion

 Professional football player, Cullen Jenkins had this to say about CBD in a SBNation report.

 “I thought I was going to be high.
 I thought I was going to be just tripping the same thing as weed.
 But it wasn’t anything like that.
 It’s more of a mellow, calming, smooth feeling.
 I felt pretty good.”

 Health Benefits With No Psychoactive Effect

 Unlike THC, the cannabis compound that causes a psychoactive effect, cannabidiol and other cannabinoids interact with components of the brain and body in a non-intoxicating manner.
 Cannabinoids works with the body’s Endocannabinoid System, helping to restore and promote optimal cell and body function.
 A few of the benefits from a daily regimen of hemp oil include:

 - Improved immune function

 - Strengthened and enhancement of natural detoxification

-As scientific research unlocks greater potential for CBD in the coming years and legislation of CBD becomes more loosened, you can rest assured that CBD will continue to grow as a health product of choice in the U.S. and beyond.
-Don’t be surprised when you hear from your grandmother, professor, or neighbor about their daily CBD regimen.
+As scientific research unlocks greater potential for CBD in the coming years and legislation loosens, you can rest assured that CBD will continue to grow as a health product of choice in the U.S. and beyond.
+Don’t be surprised when you hear from your grandmother, professor, or neighbor about their daily hemp oil regimen.
 Hemp is making its resurgence and the numbers are there to support it.

-Next time someone raises their eye when you say you work in the hemp industry, these figures should make you confidently smile, knowing you are in a business that is just beginning to blossom.
+Next time someone raises an eye when you say you work in the hemp industry, you can confidently smile knowing you are in a business that is just beginning to blossom.